• Home

 He and his wife, Pat, have a blended family of two sons, one daughter (now deceased), and four grandchildren.
 In November 2013, they moved from the Chicago Northshore to the Long Island Northshore.
 In October 2016, they began moving to the Boston Northshore, to be closer to their children and grandchildren.

-Dr. Powell’s most popular booklet is Anton T. Boisen (1876-1965): “Breaking an Opening in the Wall between Religion and Medicine,” 1976; 2nd ed., greatly expanded, 2021.
-His 2nd most popular booklet is C.P.E.
+Historically, Dr. Powell’s most popular booklet has been Anton T. Boisen (1876-1965): “Breaking an Opening in the Wall between Religion and Medicine,” 1976; 2nd ed., greatly expanded, 2021.
+His 2nd most popular booklet has been C.P.E.
 [Clinical Pastoral Education]: Fifty Years of Learning, through Supervised Encounter with “Living Human Documents,” 1975; 2nd ed., greatly expanded, 2021.
-His 3rd most popular booklet is When Death Is Not Theoretical: The Readiness of the Music Group ‘Queen’ for Living with Freddie Mercury’s Dying, 2014; 2nd ed., greatly expanded, 2018.
-His 4th most popular booklet is Differentiation of Moods as a Reflection of Ego Organization and Personality Style: Listening Very, Very Closely as Patients Answer Only Five Questions, 2017.
+Historically, his 3rd most popular booklet has been When Death Is Not Theoretical: The Readiness of the Music Group ‘Queen’ for Living with Freddie Mercury’s Dying, 2014; 2nd ed., greatly expanded, 2018.
+His 4th most popular booklet has been Differentiation of Moods as a Reflection of Ego Organization and Personality Style: Listening Very, Very Closely as Patients Answer Only Five Questions, 2017; clinical trainees especially have appreciated this booklet.

-His most popular article is “Helen Flanders Dunbar (1902-1959) and a Holistic Approach to Psychosomatic Problems.
+His most popular article by far is “Helen Flanders Dunbar (1902-1959) and a Holistic Approach to Psychosomatic Problems.
 I. The Rise and Fall of a Medical Philosophy,” Psychiatric Quarterly 49: 133 -152, 1977 (the 1st ed. is available online through ResearchGate; the 2nd ed. is not).
 His 2nd most popular article is “The ‘Subliminal’ versus the ‘Subconscious’ in the American Acceptance of Psychoanalysis, 1906-1910,” Journal of the History of the Behavioral Sciences 15: 155-165, 1979; revised & updated as a chapter in Freudian Concepts in America: The Role of Psychical Research in Preparing the Way: 1904-1934, 2015.
 His 3rd most popular article is "Anton T. Boisen's 'Psychiatric Examination: Content of Thought (1925-31): An Attempt to Grasp the Meaning of Mental Disorder," Psychiatry 40:369-375, 1977.
 An article he most had wished had had wider availability is “Psychosomatic Aspects of Affect in Psychoanalytic Theory, 1950-1970,” invited review essay, The American Academy of Psychoanalysis Forum 23 (4): 5-8, 1979.
-These last two items are to be republished in late 2021.
+Of the above noted articles, the first, third, and fourth will be republished in expanded editions during late 2021.

 In mid-2021, a number of his clinical studies were collected in one teaching volume: